Learning for Life Programme (LLP)

 They also assist the teachers to collect data to help the school community reduce waste, conserve water as well as be more energy-efficient.

 One of our key programmes is Project GAIA (Green Awareness in Action).
 Project GAIA is a community project to enhance students’ learning beyond the classroom and promote recycling and environmental conservation in the community.
-Some of the programmes in Project GAIA include the commemoration of Singapore World Water Day and Earth Day.
+Some of the programmes in Project GAIA include organizing recycling drives as well as activities to commemorate Singapore World Water Day and Earth Day.

 The Green Snapshots Trail